tfwio/blender-knob/readme.md

 Once the mesh is completed, we would apply a boolean difference (might want to recalculate normals first on the above created mesh).

 ![Bitwise Mask]

-# Scripts

-## About them

-There are a few scripts in here and I hadn't messed with em in a while.
-I'm a windows user who is a fan of 'nix or FSF's GPL, not to mention cross-platform man-tality which for me—equates to msys2 bash scripting.

-There are a few useful windows commands, but for the most part they just call the bash scripts.

-These scripts are designed on a windows 7 machine, though with little intervention, you should be able to make a few tweaks to how this is used to use it as simply on your machine.

-The goal of the scripts was to make them drag-drop capable as there are two scripts.

 ## Image-Magick under msys2